Commitment to Equity, Diversity and Inclusion

 |Percentage of women applicants

-For the three other designated groups–Aboriginal Peoples, persons with disabilities and members of visible minorities–the program establishes targets using data taken from other sources (See Table 2.
+For the three other designated groups–Indigenous peoples, persons with disabilities and members of visible minorities–the program establishes targets using data taken from other sources (See Table 2.
 Note that this data cannot be broken down by agency).

 Table 2: Availability pool used for each target (data reviewed in 2011)